aravenel/behance_python/README.md

 user_projects = user.get_projects(filter_key='filter_value')
 ```
 Method of the User object.
 Can optionally include any filters supported by Behance API.
+So as not to chew up API calls, these are not actual Project objects.
+To get
+artwork associated with these projects, you will need to call the API.get_project(project_id)
+method.

 ###Get User Works in Progress
 ```python
 user_wips = user.get_wips(filter_key='filter_value')
 ```
 Method of the User object.
 Can optionally include any filters supported by Behance API.
+So as not to chew up API calls, these are not actual WIP objects.
+To get
+artwork associated with these projects, you will need to call the API.get_WIP(wip_id)
+method.

 ###Get User Appreciations
 ```python